xuelincui/xuelincui/README.md

 - 👋 Hi, I’m @xuelincui
-- 👀 I’m interested in medical imaging
+- 👀 I’m interested in robotics, computer vision, and medical imaging.
-- 🌱 I’m currently learning AI on medical imaging
+- 🌱 I’m currently learning robotics, computer vision, and AI.
-- 💞️ I’m looking to collaborate on AI on medical imaging
+- 💞️ I’m looking to collaborate on robotics, computer vision, and medical imaging.
 - 📫 How to reach me cui@vt.edu

 <!---